 The house on Selby Blvd.
 First built on the block, built to provide housing for defense workers.
 Five models available.
 When Sally Morrison (who was a Worthington City Council member) saw the inexpensive housing going in on Selby Blvd, said "boy, there goes the neighborhood!"
 Chuck and Margie rented for about two years, then bought it for $6350, including a stove and refrigerator.

 How did they meet?
 Blind date, New Year's eve, 1942.
 A double-date with one of Margie's friends, Rosemary Tharp, one of the twins.
 The Tharps had dated someone who lived at Britts, and Margie had gone out with Chuck's brother Bob.
 Rosemary called Margie at the bowling alley, where she was bowling with her father, asking if she wanted to go on a date with Chuck.
 Margie said yes; Chuck showed up at Margie's house in a wild green plaid sport coat.
 They went to the Ohio Theater to see a movie.
 But Chuck didn't call her back for several months.
 "She didn't remember my number!
 It was University 1777."
 Beth Ann: When he called you back, then you became an item.

-People Mentioned and/or Present: Interview of Charles Hamilton Britt
+People Mentioned and/or Present, and their relation to CHB: Interview of Charles Hamilton Britt

 November 2002; In alphabetical order

 Alice | Alice Stewart, 1952-

 Niece, daughter of IJB and Bill Stewart | Lives in southern Ohio.